iterative/datachain/README.rst

     64.0% dialogs were successful

-Saving/Loading complex Python data structures
+Complex Python data structures
 =============================================

-In the previous examples, a few dataset were saved in the internal database.
+In the previous examples, a few dataset were saved in the embedded database (`SQLite`_ in directory `.datachain`).
 These datasets are versioned, and can be accessed using `DataChain.from_dataset("dataset_name")`.